 Over a decade later, I continue to pursue training in all movement styles that make me feel happy and at peace.
 Whether that's a particular dance style, exercise technique, or meditation.
 I believe that movement is for everyone, and everyone should move.
 So what are you waiting for?
 Your open floor awaits!
 My goal in any class I teach is to make sure I meet students where they are, create a safe and welcoming space by adapting my movement to the students capabilities, but also pushing them to their limits.
 Most importantly, my main goal is for everyone to have fun, feel energized and leave smiling!

 I encourage you to try one or all of my free virtual classes.
 If you end up doing it record yourself, share it on Instagram and tag me at @maribeth.tabanera @kilusan.productions!
 I'd love to see ya movin' and groovin'!

-I am currently accepting bookings to teach dance for private 1-on-1s, COVID-safe workshop numbers in for private clients or institutions, pre-recorded classes, live classes, keynotes, and panels.
+I am currently accepting bookings to teach dance for private 1-on-1s, workshop, pre-recorded classes, keynotes and panels.
 Please send me an email through my contact form for inquiries.
 Salamat!
 Saeamat Gid!
 Thank you!

 HIP HOP CLASS WITH KILUSAN

 HOUSE CLASS WITH KILUSAN

 Above Two Videos by: Bret Sellent of B.O.S.S.
 Dance Academy

 Performed as a part of "Intramural.e" A Théâtre Cercle Molière & Synonym Art Consultation Production presented by National Arts Centre English Theatre’s Grand Acts of Theatre on September 14th, 2020.